Early Mamiya Prismat with curved nameplate: lucking into rare

 There's a small lever (seen under the lens, to the right in the image above) that needs to be depressed in order to unlock the lens and allow for it to be removed.

 The serial number on my camera is 3346509.
-I've been able to find only four other serial numbers of this model on the internet, and two more through emails sent to me by readers of this blog: 3345939, 3346018, 3346101, 3360242, 3360324, and 3360497.
+In seven years since this blog entry, I've been able to find only four other serial numbers of this model on the internet, and three more through emails sent to me by readers of this blog: 3345939, 3346018, 3346101, 3360082, 3360242, 3360324, and 3360497.
 This could be just a coincidence, but it might also mean that there were only three series of 1,000 cameras made (3345xxx, 3346xxx and 3360xxx), which would be an indication of just how limited the production of this early Mamiya Prismat really was (and would also explain why so few of them are showing up on the internet today).
 If you have one of these and want to share the serial number, please contact me.

 Everything in the camera seems to work well, and I might even try it out with a roll of film.
 The question I need to answer is, should I keep or should I sell?
 For now, it's not going anywhere.